A Song For Guy

 The silence lengthened.

 “Ah, well.
-Whatever cranks your motor”, he finally said to me,
+Whatever cranks your motor”, he finally said to me, as he grinned and handed the magazine back to me.

 “But…but…” I had started to say.
-But could not quite find the
+But could not quite find the right words.

 “You won’t tell anyone will you?”